What Is Fault In Tennis? (The True Meaning Of This Popular Term In Tennis!)

 Break

-If a tennis player got a point in a game when his/her opponent was serving, it’s known as a break in Tennis!
+If a tennis player gets a point in a game when his/her opponent is serving, it’s known as a break in Tennis!

 Cross-Court